Submitty/submitty.github.io/_docs/developer/interface_design_style_guide/web_accessibility.md

 web accessibility is associated with disability, but disability does not have to be understood to be a strictly chronic state (e.g. blindness).
 Accessibility also helps people with conditional disabilities, such as those recovering from surgery.

-And disabilities do not have to be medically related.
-Someone accessing a website under direct sunlight (which washes out the device's display), or maybe someone is using a lab terminal that happens to have a malfunctioning mouse also benefit from web accessibility.
+Disabilities do not have to be medically related.
+Someone accessing a website under direct sunlight (which washes out colors of an LCD display), or maybe someone is using a lab terminal that happens to have a malfunctioning mouse, also benefit from web accessibility.
 And finally, even users who have no limitations can also benefit as keyboard navigation can be much faster than mouse navigation.

 ## What is "VPAT"?